RirikaNoda/AI-Immigration/README.md

 ## ❓ Research Question & 🎯 Hypothesis

-Topic: How the US-Iran conflict reshape oil trade routes
+Topic: How has the US-Iran conflict reshape oil trade routes

 Aim to answer:
 1)        Did tanker traffic through the Strait of Malacca change?
 2)        Which chokepoints absorbed rerouted flows?
-3)        Which exporters replaced Gulf crude?

 ## 📁 Data Sources